Florida duo caught stealing thousands of dollars in ‘liquid gold,’ deputies say - NewsBreak

 Deputies said Lin owned and operated a Jacksonville-based recycling company, L & L Recycling, LLC, but was not contracted by the business owner to take away the used cooking oil.

 “They own a company that buys and recycles old cooking oil but, in this case, they tried to increase their profits by stealing the oil,” Flagler County Sheriff Rick Staly said.
-“Used cooking oil is often recycled to make diesel fuel and used in other products.”Landlord accused of spying on girl, 12, with cameras
+“Used cooking oil is often recycled to make diesel fuel and used in other products.”Florida landlord used hidden cameras to spy on 12-year-old girl, deputies say

 According to the Wall Street Journal , the value of cooking oil has risen 80% in the last year to 66 cents a pound.
 The sharp increase in value has incentivized thieves to steal the commodity and flip it for thousands of dollars.